ktat/go-coloring/README.md

         -w regexp ... to be white
         -k regexp ... to be black
         -e regexp ... erace matched string
+        -B ... matched text to be bold
         -m ... regexp for multiline
         -i ... regexp is case insensitive
-        -P ... use builtin pager
         -h ... help
         -d ... print debug message
         -use ... use predefined setting from config file($HOME/.koloit.toml)